Sony PlayStation Vita (Wi-Fi)

 CNET Editors' Rating: 4.0 / 5

 The good: The PlayStation Vita delivers amazing visuals on its 5-inch OLED touch screen that look almost as good as PS3 graphics.
-The system's launch lineup is very impressive and allows for downloading of some games (including all first-party titles) over the PlayStation Network.
+The system's game lineup has matured into an indie haven, though AAA titles are scarce.
+The Vita allows for downloading of some games (including all first-party titles) over the PlayStation Network.
 The Vita's operating system is smartly designed, easy to use, and ultraresponsive.
 The unit feels great to hold and has excellent standby battery life.
+A lot of PSN titles can be purchased on PS3 and Vita for one price.

 The bad: The Vita uses proprietary media and connections across the board, and even requires the purchase of a separate memory card to play most games and use most apps, which results in a hidden cost.
 Battery life could be better, and there's no way it can be replaced by the user.
 There's also no video out.
 Also, some antipiracy implementations are a bit cumbersome to deal with (for example, mounting the Vita to a PC/Mac for file transfer).
 It's also unclear how much storage the Vita has onboard, and it'll cost you more money for larger Vita Memory Cards.

 The bottom line: Overall, the PlayStation Vita is the most advanced portable gaming system ever made.
-While the price is deceiving because of a hidden cost, gamers are getting an impressively complete package right out of the gate.
-A healthy launch lineup is sure to provide something for every kind of gamer, and a large selection of digital downloads is available right now.
+While the price is deceiving because of a hidden cost, gamers are getting an impressively complete package.
+Now priced at $200, the Vita makes a compelling case as the ultimate indie portable console.

 Design, Features & Performance (out of 10)